 The Legal Intelligencer: The Intersection of Confidential Communication Privilege and PFA Contempt

 In an article published in The Legal Intelligencer on April 10, 2023, partner and co-chair of the family law group, Michael Bertin, discusses the issue of violation of protection from abuse (PFA) orders.
-In the article, titled “The Legal Intelligencer: The Intersection of Confidential Communication Privilege and PFA Contempt,” Michael analyzed the recent Pennsylvania Superior Court case of Commonwealth v.
+In the article, titled “The Intersection of Confidential Communication Privilege and PFA Contempt,” Michael analyzed the recent Pennsylvania Superior Court case of Commonwealth v.
 Smith, 288 A.3d 126 (Pa.
 Super.
 2022), which addressed indirect criminal contempt in a PFA matter.

 Protection from abuse matters begin as civil cases.
 If the protection from abuse order is violated, the commonwealth may institute a criminal proceeding for indirect criminal contempt.